JuliaSoboleva/Vk-music-app/README.md

 VK Music Loader is open source project which was implemented with Material Design for downloading, searching and managing music from vk.com.

 <p>
 This app was created with educational purposes.
-It was bocked by Google Play, so now it's available <a href="https://raw.githubusercontent.com/JuliaSoboleva/Vk-music-app/master/raw/app.apk">here.</a>
+It was blocked by Google Play, so now it's available <a href="https://raw.githubusercontent.com/JuliaSoboleva/Vk-music-app/master/raw/app.apk">here.</a>
 </p>

 ### Implemented elements and effects